LogFlux Integrations

 # Enable Docker integration

-sudo systemctl enable --now logflux-docker
+sudo systemctl enable --now logflux-agent-docker

 # Enable Kubernetes integration

-sudo systemctl enable --now logflux-kubernetes
+sudo systemctl enable --now logflux-agent-kubernetes

 # Enable OpenTelemetry receiver

-sudo systemctl enable --now logflux-opentelemetry
+sudo systemctl enable --now logflux-agent-opentelemetry

 Configuration